21+ Vault

 What's wrong with your plant?

-Select your symptoms — Stevie will diagnose the issue and give you a fix.
+Select your symptoms and Stevie will diagnose the issue and give you a fix.
 No photo needed.

 Garden Strategy Advisor